tmfarrell/tmfarrell.github.io/_posts/2016-07-08-a_space_of_all_human_knowledge.md

 ## Density

-Density.
-The amount of information/ entropy (across time and space) in some piece of knowledge, in whatever medium it's manifested.
+The amount of entropy/ information (across time and space) "contained" in a piece of knowledge per bit of information in the medium it's manifested.

-For instance, consider an equilibrium constant \\(K_a\\) for some chemical equation.
-Then consider the equation for the relationship between free energy and equilibrium constants.
-Which has more information/ entropy?

-The latter seems to, because it refers to the behavior of all equilibrium constants and reactions.
-But really, it only applies to the numbers that describe those reactions.
-The numbers themselves don't take up much space *in bits* (and don't have that much entropy).
-The former is actually much more dense b/c it refers to the behavior of all instances of that particular reaction, which depending on the reaction may be incredibly ubiquitous.

-Then, after quantifying the information it contains, the density can computed by divided by that number by the volume in bits of that knowledge representation.
-In this way, density is akin to a kind of data compression.
+Basically, it's data compression.
+Divide the amount of information in the description of a system by the entropy of that described system.<sup id="a1">[1](https://en.wikipedia.org/wiki/Data_compression)</sup>

 ## Formality

-Formality.
-The degree to which statements of knowledge hold true under some system of logic.

-Formality essentially is the degree to which statements can be, or are capable of being, proven.
-For instance, there may be a great number of statements that *claim* to be very dense---to explain the nature of physics with a unifying equation, for instance---but cannot necessarily be proven under a system of (usually agreed-upon) logic.

-And formality doesn't necessarily imply density, b/c some very formal statements may only apply to other formal statements, which may not themselves be very much information.

-Informal statements of knowledge are those that don't manifest themselves under a system of logic.
-Some of these statements claim to be true, but they need to be *formalized* in order to be proven so.
+The degree to which statements of knowledge are shown to follow from a certain set of axioms under a defined set of rules.
+Insofar as the axioms and rules are stated and shown to lay the foundation for the asserted statement, the statement is formal; insofar as they are not stated and not shown to follow, the statement is informal.

+Formality is a property of the language used.
+Insofar as the language used can be type-checked, that is shown to follow from some axioms according to some rules, the language is formal.
+Insofar as it can't it's informal.

+And formality can be quantified through some sort of static analysis of statements, where the statements are taken as programs and type-checked.
+And the degree of formality can be taken to be the concentration of formal, as opposed to informal, language used.

 ## Constructive

-Constructive.
-To build statements of knowledge/ endevour anew from logic or materials, for the purposes of density/ work/ utility/ value.
+To build statements from materials/ information for the purposes of density or formality.
 This is engineering.

-To deconstruct means to take apart, to reduce, into materials or less dense statements, usually for the purposes of knowledge.
+To deconstruct, to take apart, to reduce, into materials or less dense statements.
 This is science.

 The degree to which some procedures/ processes are constructive is the degree to which that process changes the density of the space upon which it acts; the degree to which it produces some large \\(\Delta\delta\\),